Last updated: Version 7.3b (June 10, 2026)

 The historical geography of Germania Magna — the territory east of the Rhine and north of the Danube described by Claudius Ptolemy in the Geographike Hyphegesis (ca. 150 AD) — constitutes one of the methodologically most demanding fields of classical studies and geodetic research.
 The currently paradigmatically influentialreference model, the statistical-geodetic rectification of the TU Berlin group (Karlsen et al., 2011), explains deviations between Ptolemaic coordinates and modern topography primarily as measurement errors of ancient instruments or as transmission artefacts.

-This model opposes this concept with a fundamentally different approach.
-The **primary explanatory principle** of his model is not the correction of errors in the ancient map itself, but the recognition that the **northern reference line** — the coastline of the *Oceanus Germanicus* — lay approximately **120 km further south** during antiquity than today.
+The present analysis proceeds from a different set of assumptions, which it develops in formal parallel to the conventional approach rather than as a replacement for it.
+The primary explanatory principle of his model is not the correction of errors in the ancient map itself, but the recognition that the northern reference line — the coastline of the Oceanus Germanicus — lay approximately 120 km further south during antiquity than today.
 Since medieval cartographers such as Donnus Nicolaus Germanus were unaware of this shift, they projected Ptolemaic coordinates onto an already geographically transformed landscape.
-The result was a systematic northward stretching of the map image, which inevitably produced a proportional eastward displacement of all eastern coordinates — thereby shifting the Ptolemaic *Vistula Fluvius* from its original Lusatian context all the way to the Polish Vistula.
-Geodynamic processes (reactivation of the Caledonian Deformation Front [CDF], lateral extrusion, **translation-glide along the basal Zechstein décollement**, and rigid block rotation) represent a **secondary**, quantitatively investigated component.
+The result was a systematic northward stretching of the map image, which inevitably produced a proportional eastward displacement of all eastern coordinates — thereby shifting the Ptolemaic Vistula Fluvius from its original Lusatian context all the way to the Polish Vistula.
+Geodynamic processes (reactivation of the Caledonian Deformation Front [CDF], lateral extrusion, translation-glide along the basal Zechstein décollement, and rigid block rotation) represent a secondary, quantitatively investigated component.

 Version 7 introduces three structural improvements that further constrain the framework: